 Use of the Internet and electronic communications require students to think critically, analyze information, write clearly, use problem-solving skills and hone technology and research skills that employers demand.
-Use of these tools also encourages an attitude of lifelong learning and offers an opportunity for students to participate in distance learning activities, ask questions of and consult with experts, communicate with other students and individuals and locate material to meet educational and personal information needs.
+Use of these

 The Internet and electronic communications are fluid environments in which students may access materials and information from many sources, including some that may be harmful to students.
 While it is impossible to predict with certainty what information students might locate or come into contact with, the district shall take reasonable steps to protect students from accessing material and information that is obscene, pornographic or otherwise harmful to minors, as defined by the Board.
 Students shall take responsibility for their own use of district technology devices to avoid contact with material or information that may be harmful to minors.
 For purposes of this policy, "district technology device" means any district-owned technology, hardware, software, or other technology that is used for learning purposes and has access to the Internet.